-FDLTCC does not have a dedicated security department but works closely with the Cloquet Police Department, Fond du Lac Band of Lake Superior Chippewa Police, Carlton County Sheriff's Department, and State and Federal law enforcement agencies to track and respond to on-campus or near-campus criminal activity.
-The Cloquet Police Department regularly communicates crimes occurring around campus through telephone communication.
+FDLTCC does not have a dedicated security department, but works closely with the Cloquet Police Department, Fond du Lac Band of Lake Superior Chippewa Police, Carlton County Sheriff's Department, and State and Federal law enforcement agencies to track and respond to on-campus or near-campus criminal activity.
+The Cloquet Police Department and Dean of Students communicate by phone regarding crimes occurring around campus.

-Fond du Lac Tribal and Community College has a good relationship with the Cloquet Police Department.
+Fond du Lac Tribal and Community College has a good working relationship with the Cloquet Police Department.
 The response time of the police department to campus averages 3 to 5 minutes.
 All Cloquet Police have law enforcement and arrest authority on campus.
-The exercise of that authority is described in a Memorandum of Understanding between the college and Cloquet Police Department.
+The exercise of that authority is described in a Memorandum of Understanding between the college and Cloquet PD.

 Fond du Lac Tribal and Community College recognizes Anita Hanson, Dean of Student Services as the primary Clery Compliance Officer for compiling this report and annual crime statistics.
 Statistics are collected using incident reports and from other reporting authorities including, but not limited to, local law enforcement agencies and officials of FDLTCC who have significant responsibility for student and campus activities.
-These college officials, known as Campus Security Authorities, are listed later in this report.
+These college officials, known as Campus Security Authorities (CSAs), are listed later in this report.

-To report a crime
+To Report a Crime

-It is the policy of Fond du Lac Tribal and Community College to urge all campus entities that are excluded from mandatory reporting, such as professional counselors/mental health therapists, spiritual advisors, and pastoral counselors to advise clients who are victims of crime to report those incidents to campus or local law enforcement authorities, and to report confidential information used strictly for statistical purposes to the FDLTCC Dean of Students.
+It is the policy of Fond du Lac Tribal and Community College to urge all campus entities that are excluded from mandatory reporting, such as professional counselors/mental health therapists, spiritual advisors, and pastoral counselors to advise clients who are victims of a crime to report those incidents to campus or local law enforcement authorities, and to report confidential information used strictly for statistical purposes to the FDLTCC Dean of Students.

 All crimes or potential crimes that are reported to the FDLTCC Dean of Student Services will be forwarded to the Cloquet Police Department.
 It is also Fond du Lac Tribal and Community College's position that all campus community members are responsible for reporting any criminal activity they become aware of to the FDLTCC Dean of Student Services, located in Student Services, Room 147 or by calling 879-0805 or the Cloquet Police Department, non-emergency 879-1247 or (emergency 911).

 Please notify Anita Hanson, Dean of Student Services, anytime 911 services are requested (fire, police or ambulance) on campus.
-The Dean of Student Services is located in the Student Services Department, Office 147 and can be reached by calling 879-0805 or anita.hanson@fdltcc.edu
+The Dean of Student Services is located in Student Services, Office 147, and can be reached by email anita.hanson@fdltcc.edu or by calling 218-879-0805.

 You may also report a crime electronically at the following link: https://goo.gl/1rtGe3 This form is located on the Fond du Lac Tribal and Community College website under "About Us" > "Report a Crime".
 Witnesses or victims who report an incident of sexual violence in good faith will be granted amnesty in the report to a violation of the student code of conduct policy on the use of alcohol and drugs.

-Crimes may also be reported via the Campus Eye app for mobile devices and tablets.
+Crimes may be reported via the Campus Eye app for mobile devices and tablets.